LorisMarini/resume/README.md

 All hyperlinks in `_includes/icon-links.html` have `target="_blank"` in order to open new tabs and keep the reader focused.

-Finally, I took a screenshot and cropped it to 1.6 ratio called `social_preview.png` which I then loaded in the homonym section in the repo settings.
+I took a screenshot and cropped it to 1.6 ratio called `social_preview.png` which I then loaded in the homonym section in the repo settings.
 I suppose this is the magic that allows to load a preview when sharing the link on Slack/Telegram etc.

 I removed the `gh-pages` branch and decided to work from master for the time being to k.i.s.s. :D

+I added the seo plugin to make it easier to find the page online [see docs](https://help.github.com/en/articles/search-engine-optimization-for-github-pages)

 ## Docs - Original from [@jglovier](https://github.com/jglovier/resume-template)